aldebaran/libqi/doc/source/api/value.rst

 Overview
 --------

 The library provide generic container that can be used to manipulate values.
-Generic container wrap a Type* with a storage, it's a convenient class to manipulate Types.
+Generic container wrap a TypeInterface* with a storage, it's a convenient class to manipulate Types.

 - :cpp:class:`qi::GenericMethod`